Harriet Mossop

 Queer female sexuality in psychoanalysis

 I am interested in how queer female sexuality has been theorised by psychoanalysis, and in queer women's experiences in the clinic.
 I am using queer, feminist methodologies - queer phenomenology, erotohistoriography, archive recovery - to explore historic and contemporary accounts of experiences in the clinic as recorded in clinical vignettes.
-I plan to do qualitative research on how the Oedipus complex is taught in psychoanalytic trainings, and experiences of erotic transference.
+I plan to do qualitative research using zine-making as a creative method to explore women’s experiences of erotic transference in the clinic.